Garelt3162/bitcointools-Google-Colab/README.md

-### dbdump.py
+### walletdump.py

-Run `dbdump.py --help` for usage.
+Run `walletdump.py --help` for usage.
 Database files are opened read-only, but you should back up your wallet.dat file before using this.

-You must quit Bitcoin before reading the wallet and peers files.
+You must quit Bitcoin before reading the wallet database file.

 Examples:

 Print out wallet keys and transactions:

-`dbdump.py --wallet --wallet-tx`
+`walletdump.py --wallet --wallet-tx`

 Print out all 'received' transactions that aren't yet spent:

-`dbdump.py --wallet-tx-filter='fromMe:False.*spent:False'`
+`walletdump.py --wallet-tx-filter='fromMe:False.*spent:False'`

 ### fixwallet.py